mrimann/VagrantTYPO3Flow/README.md

 - Nginx (currently nginx 1.4.x) with mass host config
 - dnsmasq config (for local name resolution within the vagrant-box)
 - phpMyAdmin (http://192.168.42.42/phpmyadmin/ - or any other "domain" that points to this IP)
+- mailcatcher (http://192.168.42.42:1080/) a "Mock SMTP-Server" that catches all Mails sent to it and makes them available via a web-frontend (perfectly suited for testing applications that send mails
 - nano-Editor
 - git and tig
 - Composer (installed + kept up to date)